iAderemilekun/data-cleaning-with-SQL/README.md

 - Removed duplicate records
 - Handled missing and null values
 - Standardized formatting of inconsistent entries
 - Cleaned date formats and Trimmed extra whitespaces
 - Date Validation
 - Substrings and Coalesce
-- Joined Tables
 - Create a view table
 - Created a cleaner data for analysis